petilia2002/universal-laboratory-model/README.md

 ### Core Scripts:
 - **`analyte_intervals.py`**
   *Interval Definition for Analytes*
   Implements a practical approach to determining analyte intervals using histograms.
+Our implementation includes building a histogram of all the values of a test, sorting it by them, finding the maximum, and traversing from this point in both directions until the fraction of the cumulative number of visited values is less than the threshold.

 - **`ml.py`**

   Main script to train a model based on settings in config.ini.
-Available model types are: single, multi, and ulm.
+Available model types are: single, multi, and ulm - defined in config.ini.
+  Copy example config and fill in with your values.
+As we cannot provide the source data you have to implement a similar to createDatasets function (data.py).

+  ## Version

+We used python3.11 and Tensorflow 2.18 to build and the our models.